-Introduction 2
+Introduction 3

-Working in-house 3
+Working in-house 4

-Helpful hints 4
+Helpful hints 5

-Client legal privilege 6
+Client legal privilege 7

-Large employers of lawyers 7
+Large employers of lawyers 8

-Secondments in-house 8
+Secondments in-house 9

-Mentoring programs 9
+Mentoring programs 10

-Industry groups and associations 10
+Industry groups and associations 13

-Further education 13
+Further education 14

-Disclaimer: This document has been produced solely for use by legal practitioners to provide general assistance in relation to some aspects of in-house practice.
-It is not exhaustive of issues which practitioners may encounter, nor does it constitute legal advice.
+DISCLAIMER: This document has been produced solely for use by in-house lawyers to provide general assistance in relation to some aspects of in-house practice.
+It is not exhaustive of issues which in-house lawyers may encounter, nor does it constitute legal advice.
 It is a general guide only and practitioners must take care to fully consider the circumstances and laws applicable to their circumstances.
 While every care has been taken in the production of this document, no legal responsibility or liability is accepted, warranted or implied by the authors or The Law Society of New South Wales and any liability is hereby expressly disclaimed.

-© 2017 The Law Society of New South Wales, ACN 000 000 699, ABN 98 696 304 966.
+© 2020 The Law Society of New South Wales, ACN 000 000 699, ABN 98 696 304 966.
 Except as permitted under the Copyright Act 1968 (Cth), no part of this publication may be reproduced without the specific written permission of The Law Society of New South Wales.
-LS1675